hornos/flock/README.md

 Kickstart or preseed files are fetched from a HTTP server started by:

     flock http
+-->

 ### Cloudstack (CS) setup
-Mind that network setup can be different in the cloud.
-Usually, eth0 is connected to the Internet and eth1 is for internal connections.
-So the topology is the following:
+Network can be different in the cloud.
+Usually, eth0 is connected to the Internet and eth1 is for internal connections:

     Network  | Inerface    | IPv4 Addr  | Mask | DHCP
     -------------------------------------------------
     external | eth0        | CS         | CS   | on
     system   | eth1        |                     off

-You have to provide IP adresses for the system network.
-Mind that this network has an assigned IP range.

 #### Create Templates
 You can create a template on Cloudstack or in your VirtualBox.
 Create a template machine (for CentOS with a 20GB disk):

-    flock-vbox template centos-template
+    vbox template centos-template

 Create an Ansible inventory (`.inventory/template.ansible`):